 Many programs consider just calories.
 The WW system takes it a step further, considering a food’s complex nutritional factors, like added sugars, fiber, protein, and saturated fats vs. unsaturated fats, to create a single number: the Points value.
 Points take the guesswork out of nutrition.

-Which Zero Point Foods for Weight Watchers Are New for 2025?
+Which Zero Point Foods for Weight Watchers Are New with this Plan?

 - Starchy vegetables